lrperlmu/test-demo/README.md

 for practicing for the 324 in class demo (delet me)

 # How this repo is organized
-It only has a couple files
+It only has a couple files, both in the root directory
 - readme.md
-- nothing else yet!
+- hello.txt